Why Taking a Ferry Ride in Norway Is a MUST!

-I guess if you live there and see such natural beauty every day you get used to it...
-But for me. it was the first time I'd seen fjords and my jaw was cleaning up the deck during every minute of my ride :)
+If you live there and see such natural beauty every day you get used to it...
+But for me it was the first time I'd seen fjords and my jaw was cleaning up the deck during every minute of my ride :)

 You think I'm overreacting?
 Well, just look at some of the photos I took that day and judge for yourself :)